SantanaSJ/endpoint-testing-with-Postman/README.md

-Spring Restful web service End Points <br>
+Spring Restful web service end points <br>
 ### Basic testing with Postman
 We will have the following rest web services endpoints.